WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/examples.md

 Don't use real phone numbers in examples.

-For phone number examples according to the [North American Numbering Plan](//phone-numbers.md), use a US number in the range (800) 555-0100 through (800) 555-0199.
+For phone number examples according to the [North American Numbering Plan](https://make.wordpress.org/docs/style-guide/formatting/phone-numbers/#north-american-phone-numbers), use a US number in the range (800) 555-0100 through (800) 555-0199.
 That range is reserved for use in examples and in fiction.

 For international phone number examples, use a US number from the same range and include the country and area codes.
-For additional information on phone number formatting, see [Phone numbers]().
+For more information about phone number formatting, see [Phone numbers](https://make.wordpress.org/docs/style-guide/formatting/phone-numbers/).

 **Examples**